jeffsim/typescript-gulp-sample/readme.md

 Note: I'm likely going to conflate the precise roles of Typescript and VS Code in this document; the lines between them blur at times for me (e.g. around tasks and tsconfig) and I haven't tried to suss out details.
 I'll fix any incorrect assumptions over time.

-# How to test the build environment
+# How to use the build environment
 1. Get VS Code set up with the chrome debugging extension
 2. Setup a local web server (I personally prefer [Fenix](http://fenixwebserver.com/))
     - Note: the port that launch.json uses is 1024; either use that one in Fenix when setting up the server, or pick a different number and update launch.json with that value. e.g.: